lukasmalkmus/dbapi/README.md

 5. [License](#license)

 ### Introduction
+The Deutsche Bank API provides developers with plausible costumer and bank data to let them build great, highly connected apps.

-This package is a small wrapper around the recently released Deutsche Bank API and covers all of the available http endpoints.
+This package is a small wrapper around the Deutsche Bank API.
+It aims to be always up-to-date and cover all available http endpoints.

-The Deutsche Bank API will grow over time and so will this package.

 ### Features
-  - [x] Cover all available endpoints
+  - [x] Covering all endpoints
     - [x] Accounts (`/cashAccounts`)
     - [x] Addresses (`/addresses`)
     - [x] Transactions (`/transactions`)
     - [x] UserInfo (`/userInfo`)
+  - [x] Selectable API version
-  - [x] Select API version to use (currently only v1 is available)
+  - [x] Easy to use
   - [x] Basic test suit
-  - [x] Easy to use package API

 #### Todo
   - [ ] Provide authentication?